erizov/Professor/semester_3/lecture_13_integration_patterns/publish_subscribe/README.md

 ### Short Description

-A messaging pattern where publishers send messages to topics without knowing who the subscribers are.
+A messaging pattern where publishers send messages to topics without knowing who the subscribers are, enabling decoupled communication.
+Solves problems like event-driven architectures, real-time notifications, and system decoupling.
+Example: Publishing 'order.created' event that multiple subscribers (email service, inventory service, analytics) receive independently.
+Works by publishers sending to topics, and subscribers receiving all messages from subscribed topics.

 **Key Characteristics:**
 - **Time Complexity**: Varies